pfackeldey/Machine-Learning/README.md

 general (recommended for lxplus and lx3b, but does not support luigi... :/):
 * `source /cvmfs/sft.cern.ch/lcg/views/LCG_92/x86_64-slc6-gcc62-opt/setup.sh`

+The MSSM HWW analysis is handled with law (based on luigi):

+"""
+TODO
+"""

 The preprocessing workflow is controlled by luigi!